BrainShakerClub/Data-Structures/coding_style.md

 # **Coding style** notes for the development

-As [@giorgossofronas](https://github.com/giorgossofronas) wrote in his issue that is our coding style:
+As [@giorgossofronas](https://github.com/giorgossofronas) wrote in his issue this is our coding style:

 ## Coding style in our C projects